opendatahub-io-contrib/ai-on-openshift/README.md

 ### Local development with MkDocs

 * Prerequisites: Python >=3.7
-* Install the `mkdocs-material` package from PyPI, either in your main Python environment or in a virtual environment: `pip install mkdocs-material`
+* Install the `mkdocs-material` package from PyPI, either in your main Python environment or in a virtual environment: `pip install mkdocs-material`.
+A Pipfile is also provided.
 * From the root of the repo, launch `mkdocs serve`
 * The documentation will be accessible at [http://127.0.0.1:8000](http://127.0.0.1:8000)
 * All saved modifications are watched and rendered real time